Coronavirus vaccine tracker

 Even in countries that have had a devastating number of deaths from COVID-19, there is nowhere close to a level of "herd immunity" within the population preventing the disease from spreading exponentially if we go back to normal levels of social interaction, she said.

 How does a vaccine go from development to approval?

 Typically, it takes an average of more than 10 years for a vaccine to get from pre-clinical development (including animal testing) through three phases of clinical (human) trials to market registration.

 The process has been fast-tracked for COVID-19.
 The first human vaccine trials began in March, just two months after the virus and disease were identified.
 And different phases of human trials are being run in an overlapping fashion instead of one at a time — for example, Phase 2 might begin just a few weeks after the start of a six-month Phase 1 trial.

 Still, officials, including the World Health Organization, have reassured the public that no steps will be skipped.
 That’s why Russia drew fierce criticism when it announced in mid-August that it was granting regulatory approval to a vaccine developed by Gamaleya Research Institute of Epidemiology after less than two months of human testing, with only two incomplete Phase 1 trials registered with the WHO.
 (Russia later said the approval was a "conditional registration certificate" that requires additional clinical trials.)

 It's up to each country's regulators to review trial results and approve a vaccine for use or not.
 A vaccine may get emergency use authorization before receiving formal approval.
-Canada's approval under the interim order means a mass immunization program can begin before full aprroval is granted.
+Canada's approvals of some vaccines under interim orders meant a mass immunization program could begin before full approval was granted.